Naman0807/expo-app-test/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Google Generative AI for image analysis
-- Expo team for the amazing mobile development framework
-- Flask team for the lightweight Python backend framework